Connecting the Dots: Numerical Randomized Hamiltonian Monte Carlo with State-Dependent Event Rates: Background

 This section provides some background and fixes notation for subsequent use.
 Throughout this paper, a target distribution with density $\pi(\mathbf{q}),\;\mathbf{q}\in\Omega\subseteq\mathbb{R}^{d}$ with an associated density kernel $\tilde{\pi}(\mathbf{q})$ which can be evaluated point-wise.
 The gradient/Jacobian operator of a function with respect to some variable, say $\mathbf{x}$, is denoted by $\nabla_{\mathbf{x}}$.
 Time-derivatives are denoted using the conventional dot-notation, i.e. $\dot{f}(\tau)=\frac{d}{d\tau}f(\tau),$ $\ddot{f}(\tau)=\frac{d^{2}}{d\tau^{2}}f(\tau)$ for some function $f(\tau)$ evolving over time $\tau$.

-In the reminder of this section, Hamiltonian mechanics, HMC and PDPs are briefly reviewed in order to fix notation and provide the required background.
-The reader is referred to \citet{goldstein2002classical,Leimkuhler:2004} and \citet{1206.1901} for more detailed introductions to Hamiltonian mechanics and HMC. \citet{doi:10.1111/j.2517-6161.1984.tb01308.x,davis_PDP_book} for consider PDPs in general and \citet{fearnhead2018,1707.05296} give details for Monte Carlo applications of PDPs.
+In the reminder of this section, Hamiltonian mechanics, HMC and PDMPs are briefly reviewed in order to fix notation and provide the required background.
+The reader is referred to \citet{goldstein2002classical,Leimkuhler:2004} and \citet{1206.1901,bou-rabee_sanz-serna_2018} for more detailed expositions of Hamiltonian mechanics and HMC. \citet{doi:10.1111/j.2517-6161.1984.tb01308.x,davis_PDP_book} for consider PDMPs in general and \citet{fearnhead2018,1707.05296} give details for Monte Carlo applications of PDMPs.